OneOfThePlebs/solo-usb-mining/cgminer_JAVA_API_Scripts.md

 ---

-## Skript zum Abfragen diverser Stati
+## Script for querying various statuses

 > ```diff
-> - Skript und Beschreibung folgen
+> - Script and description follow
 > ```

 ---